Payment franchises are often managed by product.Their operating maturity is rarely evaluated as one portfolio.

-The same dynamics increasingly apply to networks and fintech platforms building cross-border and multi-rail businesses at scale.
+The same dynamics apply to networks and fintech platforms building multi-rail businesses at scale.

 01